 Online shopping sites like Amazon have revolutionised the entire shopping experience.
 Many of us lazy-heads have found comfort in shopping at the click of a button and getting the product delivered at our doorstep.
 This sudden boom in the online shopping segment would usually have paved the way for the slow demise of the traditional shopping malls.

-Contrary to expectations, however, malls continue to thrive in this era of Internet-aided services.
+Contrary to expectations, benefits of shopping in malls however, continue to thrive in this era of Internet-aided services.
 The popularity of shopping malls is undoubtedly not on the wane, and there are multiple plausible reasons for that.

 - Happiness is in retail therapy!: We can’t deny the fact that shopping from malls is therapeutic.
 If you are feeling low or have just got your salary for the month, what better way to spend it than going on a shopping spree with your besties?
 Shopping in malls can be an instant mood-lifter.
 Any shopping spree isn’t complete without a trip to the mall food court where you can rest your tired feet and fill your hungry stomach.
 Thus, a small shopping trip can be a great dayout in itself!
 In this respect, online shopping just doesn’t offer the same level of satisfaction or happiness and is more of a mechanical task than a merry one.